-WASHINGTON: The United States and the European Union agreed Saturday to lift tariffs on imported steel and aluminum, ending a dispute that strained their trade ties since former president Donald Trump imposed the levies three years ago.
+The United States and the EU agreed Saturday to lift punitive tariffs on imported European steel and aluminum, ending a dispute that strained their trade ties since then-president Donald Trump imposed the levies three years ago.

 EU trade commissioner Valdis Dombrovskis said in a tweet: "we have agreed with US to pause our steel & aluminum ... trade dispute and launch cooperation on a Global Arrangement on Sustainable Steel & Aluminum."

-The Europeans hit back quickly, planning tariffs on tobacco, corn, rice and orange juice from the US, besides motorcycles and bourbon.
+The Europeans hit back quickly, with duties on tobacco, corn, rice and orange juice from the US, besides motorcycles and bourbon.

 "We expect that this agreement will provide some supply chain relief and help drive down some of those cost increases as we lift the 25 percent tariffs and increase volume," Raimondo said in reference to pandemic-related disruptions to manufacturing and distribution of key products.

-The deal specifies that all steel imported from Europe to the US must be manufactured entirely in Europe, Raimundo said.
+The deal specifies that all steel imported from Europe to the US must be manufactured entirely in Europe, Raimondo said.